Phantasmagoria of Flower View: Gameplay

-Phantasmagoria of Flower View is a split-screen vertically scrolling shoot 'em up video game in which two players use attacks to defend themselves from enemies that will release bullets in their direction.
+Phantasmagoria of Flower View is a split-screen, vertically scrolling shoot 'em up video game in which two players use attacks to defend themselves from enemies that release bullets in their direction.
 Players can also, under certain conditions, release spell cards onto the opponent's screen.
 Like most Touhou Project games, in Flower View, the player has a health bar, allowing them to survive multiple hits, and each stage ends when one player depletes their opponent's health.

-The game features a Story Mode, wherein the player will fight a total of nine increasingly difficult opponents.
-After a one credit clear, the Extra Mode is unlocked, containing a difficult single stage in which the player only has a single life.
-In the game's Match Mode, the player can fight an opponent in a single stage, controlled either by AI or human opponents, locally or through the Internet.
+The game features a Story Mode, wherein the player fights a total of nine increasingly difficult opponents.
+After a one-credit clear, the Extra Mode is unlocked, containing a difficult single stage in which the player has only a single life.
+In the game's Match Mode, the player can fight an opponent in a single stage, controlled either by AI or human opponents, locally or over the Internet.

 Plot

 An abnormally lush spring has arrived in the enclave of Gensokyo.
-Every plant is in full bloom, even out-of-season flowers and bamboo, and the fairies and creatures become hyperactive.
-This unnatural spring prompts the game's heroines to set out and discover the reason behind it.
-The cause is a supernatural occurrence that happens once every sixty years (one sexagenary cycle), when something major happens in the outside world and fills Gensokyo with ghosts, who then infest flowers and make them bloom excessively.
+Every plant is in full bloom, including out-of-season flowers and bamboo, and the fairies and creatures become hyperactive.
+The game's heroines set out to discover the reason behind this unnatural spring.
+The cause is a supernatural occurrence that happens once every sixty years (one sexagenary cycle), when something major happens in the outside world and fills Gensokyo with ghosts, which then infest flowers and cause them to bloom excessively.